 Botswana in November

-November is all about when the rains will begin and when they do arrive it’s with a literal bang.
-Before the first thunderstorms, conditions are much the same as October, with increasingly desperate animals drawn to whatever permanent water sources they can find.
+November is all about when the rains will begin, and when they do arrive, it’s with a literal bang.
+Before the first thunderstorms, conditions are much the same as in October, with increasingly desperate animals drawn to whatever permanent water sources they can find.

-Once the rains do come the relief is palpable.
-The dust clears from the skies, the pans begin to fill, and the antelope birthing season begins.
-If there have been early rains, this is an excellent time to visit the Central Kalahari, where enormous herds of oryx and springbok attempt to protect their new-borns from prowling cheetah and lion.
-Road conditions are still reasonable at this early stage of the wet season and you can still drive confidently without worrying too much about getting stuck.
+Once the rains do come, the relief is palpable.
+The dust clears from the skies, the pans fill, and the antelope birthing season begins.
+If there have been early rains, this is an excellent time to visit Botswana’s Central Kalahari, where enormous herds of oryx and springbok attempt to protect their newborns from prowling cheetahs and lions.